Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 # App Issues
 (list updates daily)

-### Modify notification texts - add record ids and links

-Modify notifications so that subject contains record id instead of title, record ids added to e-mail body, for "decline" and "accepted" add link if button non-functional.

 ### Measurements are tedious to input

  It is annoying to always repeat the same values in the case of the measurements.
 For example, the name is the same, the concentration of the target, the chemical environment and the ‘container’ ...